 Modern FMEA or FMECA technology is also a suitable starting point for other reliability methods, such as fault tree analysis (FTA) or the reliability block diagram (RBD), and enables both "top-down" and "bottom-up" inspection.
 The FMECA in particular thus provides the basis for adapting and further optimizing the LSA and subsequently the entire ILS to the requirements of digitalization, and further optimizing them.

 If you have further questions about FMEA or FMECA applications or want to know how EDAG aeromotive supports the aerospace industry, talk to our functional manager, Dominik Meyer.
-Or attend our aerospace webinar on FMEA/ FMECA modernization, in which a practical example is used to illustrate the procedure and added values.
+Or watch our aerospace webinar recording on FMEA/ FMECA modernization, in which a practical example is used to illustrate the procedure and added values.